Warning: I was crying as I started to type this, so it may not be wholly cogent.

 Pretty awesome skin graft, IMHO.
 Small victories.

 On my way out of country months later there was a blast.
 And my Navy issued upper bridge took the bulk of the impact.
 Well.
-My camera and one of my bags and the Toyota Tercel I was riding in took the brunt of it but my nearly 20 year old bridge didn’t fare well.
+My camera and one of my bags and the Toyota Tercel I was riding in took the brunt of it but my nearly 20 year old bridge didn’t fare well, I just didn’t know it at the time.

 In early 2014 when a tooth cracked, right in front, I was fortunate to get an appointment with a great prosthodontist in NYC.
 She did a temporary repair of the smile and did a work-up of replacing the (fractured) bridge.
 It’s in the tens of thousands.
 Even with a discount on her time.